 The minimum wage was \$8.20 XCD (\$3.04) an hour for all categories of labor.
-According to a 2007 Caribbean Development report on poverty--the most recent data available--the official estimate for the poverty income level was \$6,320 XCD
+This is more than the official estimate for the poverty income level according to a 2007 Caribbean Development report on poverty--the most recent data available--of \$6,320 XCD (\$2,340) per annum per capita.
+The majority of workers earned substantially more than the minimum wage.

-(\$2,340) per annum per capita, when adjustments were made for nonfood expenditures.
-The great majority of workers earned substantially more than the minimum wage.
-The customary standard workweek was 40 hours in five days.
-The law provides that workers are not required to work more than a 48-hour, six-day workweek, and provides for 12 paid annual holidays.
+The law provides that workers are not required to work more than a 48-hour, six-day workweek.
 The law requires that employees be paid one and one-half times the employees' basic wage per hour for overtime work.
 The Ministry of Labor put few limitations on overtime, allowing it in temporary or occasional cases, but did not allow employers to make regular overtime compulsory.